XCRunnerS/BasePack-Minecraft189/README.md

 folder name = pack name
 open folder, pack.mcmeta is a text doc to write the description - KEEP everything besides what is in the quotes!

-pack.png is a png (thumbnail of the pack), only go up to 64x, others wont display the extra until 4k monitors at the largest GUI scale
+pack.png is a png thumbnail of the pack, only files up to 64x will show all pixels properly on a 1080p monitor

+### directories

 most of the textures you will mess with are in: